Three Types of Product Defects

 Product Defects

 Companies are supposed to design and manufacture safe products.
-No matter what the product is, it should be reasonably safe and, when needed, have appropriate warnings or instructions on how to use it.
+No matter what the product is, it should be reasonably safe and, if necessary, come with clear instructions and warnings.
 Unfortunately, that is not always the case.

 Failure to Warn, aka, marketing flaws.
 This means that the manufacturer (or others) failed to properly warn consumers about dangers or risks posed by the product and/or did not provide adequate warnings or instructions for using the product safely, preventing injury from foreseeable risks.

 When a warning label is required, it should be highly visible and placed as close to the area of the hazard as possible.
-According to ANSI (American National Standards Institute), the organization responsible for maintaining rules and regulations for safety symbols and product safety signs and label, a warning label should inform consumers of:
+A proper warning label should clearly explain:

 • existing hazards